|

 sorrel, Roundhead, bred by Edward Coke, was foaled April 24,

 1733.
-His entry in Lord Godolphin's Stud Book, which had
+His entry in Lord Godolphin's stud book, which had

 previously belonged to Edward Coke and its ownership apparently